-In 2005, TSF made it possible for the first ten of its high school graduates to go to universities in Phnom Penh, Previously sponsored for high school, these students passed the National High School graduation exam, given each August for 12th graders who wish to take it.
+In 2005, TSF made it possible for the first ten of its high school graduates to go to universities in Phnom Penh.
+Previously sponsored for high school, these students passed the National High School graduation exam, given each August for 12th graders who wish to take it.
 Each of the students had also had at least 4 years of instruction in the TSF English school and passed an English Exam to qualify for University Sponsorship.

 All our university students continue to take English courses while in college, as English proficiency is vital for almost any good job.